rubensworks/article-ldtraversal-security-short/content/threats.md

 which involves running logic inside one or more sandboxes to reduce the chance of software bugs to lead to access to more critical higher-level software APIs.
-While software bugs are nearly impossible to avoid in real-world software, a similar sandboxing approach should help mitigating the severity of attacks involving arbitrary code execution.
+While software bugs are nearly impossible to avoid in real-world software, a similar sandboxing approach helps reducing the severity of attacks involving arbitrary code execution.
 Such a **sandbox would only allow certain operations to be performed**, which would not include access to the local file system.
-If this sandbox would also supports performing HTTP requests, then the _same-origin policy_ should also be employed to mitigate the risk of cross-site scripting (XSS) attacks.
+If this sandbox would also support performing HTTP requests, then the _same-origin policy_ should also be employed to mitigate the risk of cross-site scripting (XSS) attacks.

 ### Link Cycles